IvanZ505/runb-notes/docs/philosophical-cog-sci/1-what-is-cog-sci.md

 > "It appears that the word 'control' here is merely a misleading paraphrase for the traditional 'denote' or 'refer'" - Chomsky

 - *Horn 1* or *Horn 2* again.

+#### Response Strength
+- In the Skinner box, this is measured by rate of bar presses during extinction.

+*What about in verbal behavior?*

+- Volume, pitch, speed, amount + rate of repetition, low delay, size (in writing), & overall frequency or "probability"
+- **Skinner:** "if we are shown a prized work of art and exclaim 'Beautiful!', the speed and energy of the response will not be lost on the owner."

+##### Chomsky's Response

+> "It does not appear totally obvious that in this case the way to impress the owner is to shriek in a loud, high-pitched voice, repeatedly, and with no delay (high response strength).
+It may be equally effective to look at the picture silently (long delay) and then murmur in a soft, low pitched voice.
+(By def, very low response strength.)"

+- Skinner's measurements of verbal behavior response strength is bogus.

+#### Reinforcer
+- Why do we expend effort doing novel, creative behavior (music, writing, even talking to yourself)?
+	- Validation?
+- Skinner: "*Verbal behavior* may reach over centuries or to thousands of listeners or readers at the same time.
+The writer may not be reinforced often or immediately, but his net reinforcement may be great."
+	- This is contradictory, as in a Behaviorist model, the "thought" of the reinforcement should **not** be in the theory.

+##### Chomsky's Response to Reinforcer
+- Future readers aren't reinforcing S, because they are not a S at all!
+- The phrase "X is reinforced by Y" (stimulus, state of affairs, events, etc...) is a *cover term* for "X wants Y, X likes Y, X wishes that Y were the case", etc...
+	- "Reinforcement" here does not have any explanatory force.
+	- Calls Skinner delusional for trying to use "this paraphrase to introduce any new clarity or objectivity into the description of wishing, liking, etc..."

+#### Two Deeper Problems

+*With Skinner's proposal as well as Behaviorism in general*

+##### Syntax of a sentence is not observable
+- John is easy to please... vs John is eager to please...
+	- In the ordering of the sentence, everything is laid out the same.
+- **Paraphrase:** It's easy to please John.
+- **Paraphrase:** \* It's eager to please John.
+	- Syntactically, this is not a correct sentence.

+> "the syntactical organization of an utterance is not something directly represented in any simple way in the physical structure of the utterance itself."

+- The basic structures of language does not account for all the nuances of language.
+	- The attachment of sentence modifiers is done completely separate to the structure of the sentence.

+---

+##### Language Acquisition
+- Operant conditioning is slow and incremental.
+	- Conditioning is something that increases and decreases in strength and requires multiple iterations.
+- Chomsky argues that children hear scattered bits of language, and don't learn only from explicit instruction + reinforcement.
+	- You create a lot of novel sentences.
+There is no trouble getting the structure of the sentence.
+- "The Poverty of the Stimulus"
+	- We know way more than if we just stored our life experiences.
+	- Must be some part of language that is *innate*
+- "Universal Grammar"
+	- There's something about humans that allow us to acquire language on the basis of limited input.
+	- Overcome the poverty of the stimulus and acquire language.
+- We *constantly* understand and produce grammatical sentences we've never heard.
+- *No form of conditioning* can explain genuinely novel, but rule-governed behavior.
+	- Kids may overgeneralize a rule.
+"Teach" → "Teached"
+	- Kids won't say sentences totally out of order.
+- Knowing a language is *knowing a set of rules* for constructing well-formed sentences.
+	- Learned through unknown mechanisms w/ unknown innate component.
+- What is acquired when we learn to speak?
+	- "Grammar"
+- How do we acquire this?
+	- Language seems to be something everyone can accomplish without trying to.
+	- Done through observation.

+### Cognitivism
+- Enormously influential conception of "behavioral science" (now called cognitive science)
+- Linguistic notions like meaning, reference, grammar and related psychological notions like thought, knowledge, concepts, are needed to formulate problems being studied.

+## The Computational Theory of Mind
+- *Not everyone endorses, but the most widely accepted.*
+- Computational systems transform representations in accordance with rules.
+- Representations are symbols that have *content* (ie. they *represent* things in the world; they have *intentionality*)
+	- The representations are like symbols on the ticker tape for a Turing Machine.
+	- We move from one thought to the next, just like a Turing Machine.
+- Ex: If you think "it's raining" and "if it's raining then the streets are wet", what do you think next?
+- Hypothesis: You have *symbols* in your mind that correspond to these thoughts.
+	- They have the form "P" and "If P then Q"
+	- **Then,** there is a rule that says to transform any pair of symbol of the form `P` and `If P then Q` into a symbol in the form of `Q`
+	- This **explains and predicts** that you conclude Q, and provides a mechanism (computation)

+### Reductive Neuroscience
+- We can't directly *see* mental representations or computations.
+- That's because presentations and computations are *functional*.
+	- Just like a computer program -- **defined by what it does**
+		- It's like a functional entity.
+E.g. Microsoft Word.
+(You can't find it in the computer, but what matters is that it executes the functions that it was made for.)
+- But... we can directly observe and manipulate the...

+- This tendency is to some extent due to practical concerns.
+	- We can **observe** and **intervene** on neural processes much more easily than cognitive processes.
+	- Also, that's where the money goes.
+- But it often encourages a *reductive* attitude toward cognition.
+	- We need to think about *why* these things in the brain are happening.
+- **Cognition is nothing more** than neural mechanisms.

+#### Krakauer et al.
+- Cognitive Neuroscientists mounted a strong critique of reductionism.
+- Their basic point: looking at neural processes alone won't tell you anything about cognition.
+- You need to know what those neural processes and *implementing*.